A00407059/A00407059-MCDA5550/Assignment-Springboot-hotel/readme.md

 - Additional Log (2022-03-15)

   RDS free tier usage limt alerting was sent to me on Mar 15th.
-I had to shut down RDS, so you might not be able to connect database.
+I had to shut down RDS, so you might not be able to connect the link above

   I put screenshots of the web app working instead.
 I hope it is okay wity you.